solygambas/flutter-projects/03-brew-crew/README.md

 - toggling between forms.
 - registering and signing in with email and password.
 - adding a loading widget with Flutter Spinkit.
+- using Firestore database to store brew preferences for each user.

 Based on [Flutter & Firebase App Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9j--TKIdkb3ISfRbJeJYQwC) by Shaun Pelling - The Net Ninja (2019).